mcmire/dotfiles/README.md

     chsh -s zsh

+Next, you'll need to install Powerline, which I use for tmux (not vim, which uses airline):

+    (sudo) pip install powerline-status

 ## Installation

-First, clone this repo somewhere.
-I recommend you put it in your ~/code folder because you may want to come back to it later, or fork it.
+Next, clone this repo somewhere.
+I recommend you put it in your `~/code` folder because you may want to come back to it later, or fork it.

-Next, run the install script:
+Then run the `install` script.
+This will copy all of the files in this repo as dotfiles in your home directory:

     script/install

-By default this will copy the files to your home directory, but if you've forked this repo and plan on developing it further, then you may want to create symlinks instead:
+By default this will copy the files, but if you've forked this repo and plan on developing it further, then you may want to create symlinks instead:

     script/install --link

-If you want to know what this will do first, say:
+If you want to know what this command will do first, say:

     script/install --dry-run